25 Jun Factoring and Invoice Discounting

 - Factor all debts: Any arrangement with a factoring company will mean that all credit invoices should be factored.
 Customers who pay on time will also have to be included.

 - Relinquish responsibility of credit control: Although a benefit of factoring may be that you can use a professional for credit control purposes, this means that your customers will be dealing with an outside organisation.
-Some customers who are used to dealing with the same person may not like the change.
+Some customers who deal with the same person may not like the change.
 You also lose control of the tone of chasing your debts which can damage some relationships.

 - Payments are made to the factoring company: it seems obvious but your customers will have to send payment to the factoring company.
 Some customers may make assumptions about your business when a factoring company is used.